-In order to prevent accidental channel change, the HX751's keypad may be locked out.
+In order to prevent accidental channel change, the HX760S's keypad may be locked out.

-Hold down the $[H/L(\mathbf{O}{n})]$ key to lock the keypad (except the PTT, [VOL], [SQL], [POWER(())], [LIGHT(STROBE)], and $[H/L(\mathbf{o}{n})]$ keys) so that they are not accidentally changed.
-The "on" icon will appear at the bottom right corner on the display, to indicate that the functions are locked.
+Hold down the [H/L(On)] key to lock the keypad (except the PTT, [VOL], [SQL], [POWER(Φ)], and [H/L(On)] keys) so that they are not accidentally changed.
+The "On" icon will appear at the bottom right corner on the display, to indicate that the functions are locked.

-Hold down the $[H/L(\mathbf{O}{n})]$ key until the " \mathbf{O}{n} " icon disappears to unlock the radio.
+Hold down the [H/L(Om)] key until the "Om" icon disappears to unlock the radio.

-6.8 NOAA WEATHER CHANNELS AND ALERT
+6.8 NOAA WEATHER CHANNELS

-To receive a NOAA (National Oceanic and Atmospheric Administration) weather broadcast, press and hold the [CLR(WX)] key for one second.
+To receive a NOAA (National Oceanic and Atmospheric Administration) weather broadcast, press the [WX] key.
 The transceiver changes to the weather channel mode.
 This mode consists of a preset memory bank containing the NOAA weather channels.

-- 2. When the press and hold the [CLR(WX)] key, the transceiver will be set to the last used NOAA weather channel.
+- When the [WX] key is pressed, the transceiver will be set to the last used NOAA weather channel.
 Press the [▼] or [▲] key to change to other weather channels. - 3.
-To exit from the weather channel mode, press and hold the [CLR(WX)] key for one second.
+To exit from the weather channel mode, press the [WX] key.
 The transceiver will revert to the channel you were using prior to switching to the weather channel mode.